 Entering the U.S. market and complying with federal and state labor laws may feel overwhelming and complicated, but it doesn’t have to be when you partner with an experienced and knowledgeable partner.
 Velocity Global streamlines the entire employment process so you can focus on building your global workforce in the U.S.

-Our global Employer of Record (EoR) solution navigates foreign employment regulations on your behalf, simplifies the hurdles of international employment, and ensures you stay compliant.
+Our EOR solution navigates foreign employment regulations on your behalf, simplifies the hurdles of international employment, and ensures you stay compliant.
 Velocity Global makes it easy for you to quickly hire, pay, and manage your distributed workforce.

 Ready to quickly and compliantly hire talent in the U.S.?
 Contact Velocity Global to get started.